BRIEF-Pro: Universal Context Compression with Short-to-Long Synthesis for Fast and Accurate Multi-Hop Reasoning: Conclusion

 \section{Conclusion}

 This work introduces \MODELNAME{}, a universal, lightweight context compressor tailored for long contexts of 10k+ words across diverse scenarios, enabling fast and accurate multi-hop reasoning with RAG. \MODELNAME{} is trained on synthetic data generated through a pipeline built from short-context seed data, which synthesizes long-context training examples for compression learning.
-This pipeline provides a data-centric approach that supports user-controllable compression, allowing precise control over the length of output summaries.
-Experimental results demonstrate that denoised summaries produced by \MODELNAME{} substantially reduce computational overhead while improving accuracy across a wide range of small, large, and proprietary language models compared to previous compression methods.
+This pipeline provides a data-centric approach that supports user-controllable compression over output summary length.
+Experimental results demonstrate that the denoised summaries produced by \MODELNAME{} substantially reduce computational overhead while improving QA accuracy across a wide range of small, large, and proprietary language models compared to previous compression methods.